hajsong/ATM2106/content/lectures/_index.md

 +++

 # Lectures
-Lecture materials will be uploaded weekly.
+Lecture materials will be uploaded on YSCEC weekly.